-- Because of the urgent operational need for increased crew protection against battlefield threats in Iraq and Afghanistan, multiple MRAP vehicle configurations had to be procured, tested, and fielded on a highly accelerated basis - From November 2007 to June 2013, DOT&E provided oversight and reporting of 10 operational test (OT) events of 18 different MRAP vehicle configurations - To identify vehicle design aspects that could compromise mission performance and to surface failure modes likely to be experienced in combat, DOT&E advocated greater OT attention to conducting the types of combat missions that units equipped with MRAPs were expected to do and to vehicle reliability - Based on data from the 10 OT events and other information sources, DOT&E reported that 10 of 18 MRAP vehicle configurations were operationally effective and operationally suitable - Other classified findings regarding survivability affected two variants - For the 8 configurations that were not effective or not suitable, OT findings contributed to: - Essential vehicle modifications, such as the retrofit of an independent suspension system to the widely used Navistar MaxxPro Dash to support operations in Afghanistan type terrain - Additional systems engineering and developmental testing to investigate problems found during OT, such as the weapon system failures that significantly compromised the reliability of the Special Operations Forces version of the MRAP-All Terrain Vehicle (SOF M-ATV) - Information to support Service and Department decisions on which vehicle types to divest and which to retain as part of the Services' enduring fleet of MRAP vehicles.
+- Because of the urgent operational need for increased crew protection against battlefield threats in Iraq and Afghanistan, multiple MRAP vehicle configurations had to be procured, tested, and fielded on a highly accelerated basis - From November 2007 to December 2015, DOT&E provided oversight and reporting of 11 operational test (OT) events of 19 different MRAP vehicle configurations - To identify vehicle design aspects that could compromise mission performance and to surface failure modes likely to be experienced in combat, DOT&E advocated greater OT attention to conducting the types of combat missions that units equipped with MRAPs were expected to do and to vehicle reliability - Based on data from the 11 OT events and other information sources, DOT&E reported that 11 of 19 MRAP vehicle configurations were operationally effective and operationally suitable - Other classified findings regarding survivability affected two variants - For the 8 configurations that were not effective or not suitable, OT findings contributed to: - Essential vehicle modifications, such as the retrofit of an independent suspension system to the widely used Navistar MaxxPro Dash to support operations in Afghanistan type terrain - Additional systems engineering and developmental testing to investigate problems found during OT, such as the weapon system failures that significantly compromised the reliability of the Special Operations Forces version of the MRAP-All Terrain Vehicle (SOF M-ATV) - Information to support Service and Department decisions on which vehicle types to divest and which to retain as part of the Services' enduring fleet of MRAP vehicles.
 For example, the Navistar MRAP Recovery Vehicle demonstrated very limited mobility and poor reliability during OT, and was not retained in the Services' enduring fleet.
-As another example, the Dash Ambulance variant was found not operationally effective primarily because it could not safely accommodate litter patients taller than 5 feet 11 inches; it was not retained either. - Key survivability corrections were made to two variants at the direction of Secretary Gates
+As another example, the Dash Ambulance variant was found not operationally effective primarily because it could not safely accommodate litter patients taller than 5 feet 11 inches; it was not retained either, and was replaced by the Navistar MaxxPro Long Wheel Base Ambulance, which provided a longer patient compartment. - Key survivability corrections were made to two variants at the direction of Secretary Gates